 Plus, you can always turn your redesign into something interesting with a strong hook.

-For example, Shots.net positioned their redesign as a relaunch of their core offering (now without a paywall).
+For example, Shots.net positioned its redesign as a relaunch of its core offering (now without a paywall).

 If they led with something like: “Shots Announces New Website Design”, no one would have cared.